-Emma is a delightful young adult with physical and cognitive disabilities.
-Her biological father stopped providing support when she turned 18 and stopped seeing her years ago.
-Fortunately, Emma has an adoring, adoptive stepdad who loves and provides for her (and she has a mom!).
+Emma was a delightful young adult with physical and cognitive disabilities.
+Her biological father stopped providing support when she turned 18 and stopped occasionally seeing her when she turned 21.
+Fortunately, Emma had an adoring, adoptive stepdad who loved and provided for her (and she had a mom!).

-Emma's situation begs the question: What are a (wealthy) parent's moral and ethical obligations?
-Emma's biological father stated that society can take care of her, but is it moral for a wealthy person to incur significant cost on society -- and use society's finite financial resources -- when they can enroll their child onto their health insurance for free, or provide continued child support?
+Emma's situation begged the question: What are a wealthy parent's moral and ethical obligations?
+Emma's biological father stated that society could take care of her, but is it moral for a wealthy person to incur significant cost on society -- and use society's finite financial resources -- when they can enroll their child onto their health insurance for free, or provide continued child support?

-Emma's mom participates on the Children with Disabilities Child Support Commission, which is tasked with updating state law to recognize that when the parents of a special needs child divorce, one parent often becomes a full-time caregiver while the other parent may provide minimal or no respite or financial support.
+The new Children with Disabilities Child Support Commission (Colorado) is tasked with updating state law to recognize that when the parents of a special needs child divorce, one parent often becomes a full-time caregiver while the other parent may provide minimal or no respite or financial support.

 Daddy Walks Past Me